Apply for Admission to the Program

 Applicants are notified in writing of the committee's decision by May 1st.
 Once accepted, the applicant must send confirmation of acceptance in writing by the deadline stated in the acceptance letter, along with a non-refundable registration fee of $100, payable by certified bank check, money order, or Visa, only.
 No personal checks or cash.

-Applicants should be in good health and able to perform clinical student nurse duties.
-The student health services will schedule appointments for a personal health assessment for the candidate prior to enrollment.
+Applicants should be in good health and be able to perform clinical student nurse duties.
+The student will be required to schedule an appointment for a personal health assessment prior to enrollment.

 Mandatory Medical Insurance

 Students are required to submit proof of current medical insurance at the School's orientation and on a yearly basis until graduation.
 No student may attend nursing class or clinical without proof of valid medical insurance.

 Prior to the first day of school, students are required to possess a current CPR certification.
 The School only accepts American Heart Association's Basic Life Support for Health Care Provider course (includes Automatic External Defribrilator).